ericorruption/ericorruption.github.io/about.md

 Because of that, I usually rely on a mobile-first, responsive approach, in which we begin with an accessible, performant experience, and build on top of that taking into account each device's capabilities.

 My education is in graphic arts, but the browser has always felt like a great canvas to me as well.<br/>
-As a designer, I can deliver interface wireframes, prototypes, layouts and brand identity assets.

 Above all, I believe that delightful experiences to the target user make all the difference.